JosephPB/n3jet_diphoton/README.md

 ## Dependencies

 This project uses `Python` 3.6+ and `C++14`.
-It also uses the following packages, with tested versions quoted.
+It also uses the following packages, with tested versions quoted:

 | Package                                   | Version |
 | ----------------------------------------- | ------- |